GoogleChrome/web.dev/content/fast/discover-performance-opportunities-with-lighthouse/index.md

 1. Review the audits report to identify areas in which your page can be improved.

-1. For each audit, you’ll find guidance and immediate steps you can take to improve your scores.
+1. For each audit, you'll find guidance and immediate steps you can take to improve your scores.

 ## Run Lighthouse from Chrome DevTools